Skip to main content

 • Keywords: MODULE, SEC, END_SEC, IMPORTS, and IMPLEMENTED_BY

-• OP: a non-empty sequence of the following characters: .:,%()[]{}<>|+-*/@!?^°=\~
+• OP: A non-empty sequence of the following characters: .:,%()[]{}<>|+-*/@!?^°=\~

-• SEMICOLON: the character ;
+• SEMICOLON: The character ;

 Syntax (parser)

-The syntax of the module declaration is defined by the following grammar. µ is an empty sequence.
+The syntax of the module declaration is defined by the following grammar.µ is an empty sequence.

 {MDecl} ::= MODULE {QID} {ImplSpec} {ImportsSpec} {MBody}